 Outside of SV

 Kate won the Lifetime Achievement Award, presented by BioIndustry Association UK in January 2017.
-Kate also serves on the Board of the Francis Crick Institute, serves as Deputy Chairman of St Paul’s Girls’ School, London, and sits on the Investment Committee of Oxford University Spin-out Equity Management (OSEM).
-At weekends Kate spends time in Wales where she rides horses and mountain bikes, grows vegetables and competes in bog snorkelling competitions.
+Kate also serves on the Board of the Francis Crick Institute, serves as Deputy Chairman of St Paul’s Girls’ School, London, and sits on the Advisory Committee of Oxford University Spin-out Equity Management (OSEM).
+At weekends Kate spends time in Wales where she rides horses and mountain bikes, grows vegetables and competes in bog snorkeling competitions.